The Army Combat Fitness Test (ACFT): Standards, Scoring and FAQs

 Proper Technique

 The MDL is divided into three movement-based phases.
-During the preparatory phase, when instructed, the soldier steps inside the hex bar.
+During the preparatory phase, the soldier steps inside the hex bar when instructed.

 Place the feet shoulder-width apart and visually identify the mid-point of the integrated handles.
 Bend the knees and hinge the hips backward, ensuring the knees don’t extend beyond the toes.

-Lower down until it’s possible to grip the handles comfortably and firmly, keeping the back flat, arms fully extended, and head aligned with the spine.
+Lower down until you can comfortably and firmly grip the handles, keeping the back flat, arms fully extended, and head aligned with the spine.
 Also, make sure that the heels of the feet remain on the ground.

 The upward movement phase is next.
-When instructed, lift the bar by straightening the knees, and maintain the feet in the same position throughout.
+When instructed, lift the bar by straightening the knees and maintain the feet in the same position.

-Keep the back straight and ensure that the hips aren’t rising before or above the shoulders.
-Achieve a straddle stance, ensuring the weight remains under control and appropriately balanced throughout the entire movement.
+Keep the back straight and ensure the hips aren’t rising before or above the shoulders.
+Achieve a straddle stance, ensuring the weight remains controlled and appropriately balanced throughout the movement.

 Then, soldiers complete the downward movement phase.
 After achieving a straddle stance, maintain a straight back and lower the ground to the floor, bending the knees and hips as the weight descends.